mjbommar/ai-law-finance-book/README.md

 ## 📄 License

-This work is licensed under [Creative Commons Attribution 4.0 International License](LICENSE).
+This work is licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).

 You are free to:
 - **Share**: Copy and redistribute the material